 - Google Play's requirements are less strict, so the store is polluted with low quality games.
 It's still quite hard to be noticed there as the number of apps submitted daily is huge.
 It's harder to earn money here too — most of the paid games from iOS are published as free games on Android, with monetization coming from in-app purchases (IAPs) or ads.

 - Other stores for native mobile platforms like Windows Phone or Blackberry are working hard to get a piece of the cake, and are way behind the competition.
 It can be good to submit your game there as it will be a lot easier to be noticed.

 If you're looking for more information about the different types of app stores you can check the List of mobile software distribution platforms article on Wikipedia.

 To broaden your audience you can hit the desktop ecosystem with your HTML5 games too — just remember all the popular AAA games that take most of the market share, and think carefully about whether this suits your strategy.
 To do the desktop thing properly you should support all three operating systems: Windows, Mac OS and Linux.
-The biggest desktop store for games is definitely Steam — indie developers can get on Steam via the Greenlight program.
-Remember that you have to deal with the cross platform issues yourself by uploading separate versions for different platforms.
+The biggest desktop store for games is definitely Steam — indie developers can get on Steam via the Steam Direct program.
+Remember that you have to deal with the cross-platform issues yourself by uploading separate versions for different platforms.

-After you've covered Steam there's plenty of buzz around initiatives like Humble Bundle where the most popular indie games get presented to a broader audience.
-It's more like a good promotional opportunity than a way to earn a lot of money however, as the prices paid for the games in a bundle are usually quite low.
+After you've covered Steam, there's plenty of buzz around initiatives like Humble Bundle where the most popular indie games get presented to a broader audience.
+It's more like an excellent promotional opportunity than a way to earn a lot of money, however, as the prices paid for the games in a bundle are usually quite low.

 There are various tools to choose from depending on your skills, preferred frameworks or target platforms.
 It's all about picking the best tool for your particular task.